 - Position Statement: The Baccalaureate Degree in Nursing as Minimal Preparation for Professional Practice.
 To view the Position Statement, visit the .

-- Curriculum standards: includes the Essentials documents, which outlines the competencies for graduates of baccalaureate, master’s, and Doctor of Nursing Practice (DNP) degrees
+- Curriculum standards: includes The Essentials, which outlines the competencies for graduates of undergraduate, graduate, and Doctor of Nursing Practice (DNP) degrees

 - Conferences and webinars